Tide of Ukrainian refugees transforms Polish society

 Poland predicts that by the end of 2022, it will have spent PLN18bn (€3.83bn) to help Ukrainian refugees, including welfare payouts, organising education for Ukrainian children, or providing refugees with health care – all that and more on a par with what Poles receive.

-Poles have, in fact, spent much more helping refugees, as hundreds of thousands – if not millions – rolled out privately-funded relief efforts, ranging from one-off donations of money and essentials to long-time renting out of apartments or rooms in their own homes.
+Poles have, in fact, spent much more helping refugees, as hundreds of thousands – if not millions – rolled out privately funded relief efforts, ranging from one-off donations of money and essentials to long-time renting out of apartments or rooms in their own homes.

 Ukrainians are not just receivers, however.
 Over one million new consumers have helped prop up retail sales, which have declined as inflation ate away household incomes.